 Playing is an essential need for the child’s growth and development.
 It may appear that they’re “just” playing, but in reality, this is how they interact and relate.
-It’s how they learn to communicate and express themselves.
-Children learn best through the full-body multi-sensory experiences that play provides.
-When we understand the power of play with regard to growth and development, we easily see the irony of children going to school.

 Play is the way children make the world their own, exploring, making sense of all their new experiences and recovering from their upsets. – Laurence Cohen